White River National Forest

 For more information visit the White River National Forest Alerts and Notices https://www.fs.usda.gov/alerts/whiteriver/alerts-notices .

 |Date of Origin||Sunday July 29th, 2018 approx. 02:00 PM|

 |Coordinates||39.916 latitude, -107.64 longitude|

-Timber (litter and understory), Brush (2 feet).
-Late successional spruce/fir with heavy dead/down component.
-Aspen prevalent on many areas at middle elevations, transitioning to oak-brush at low elevations.
-Energy Release Components (ERCs) above the 90th percentile and increasing.
+Late successional spruce/fire with heavy dead/down component.
+Aspen prevalent in many areas at middle elevation, transitioning to Gambel oak at low elevations.

 |Projected Incident Activity|